token0/tingle/README.md

 It doesn't require root on the OS where you run it but it require root on the device you want to patch.

 ## How to use
+1. Make sure you have Python, Java and adb available.
+2. Connect your device via USB.
+3. Make sure Developer Settings is enabled.
+This is hidden by default since sometime in Android 4.x, you can show it by going to `About Phone` and tapping on the build number five times in succession.
-Make sure you have Python, Java and adb available, connect your device via usb.
-In the phone settings, find the setting for 'Android debugging' and enable it, and find the setting for 'Root Access' and make sure ADB has root access.
-Now, on the computer, run `python main.py` (or `python3 main.py`).
+4. In the device settings, find the setting for `Android debugging` and enable it.
+5. Find the setting for `Root Access` and make sure ADB has root access.
+6. Now, on the computer, run `python main.py` (or `python3 main.py`).
+7. Reboot the device.

 You will then need to reboot for Android to detect that you've installed a new framework and so for Dalvik/ART to re-optimise all the apps on the phone.
 Without this, you may receive an `INSTALL_FAILED_DEXOPT` error when installing new apps.